beakos/cli-cheatsheet/linux-bash.md

 # Pacman Installing Offline Files (pacman -U)
 - `pacman -U <target>`

+# Query All PC Components
+- `lspci -nn`
+- Gets all the information on the parts connected to the PC.

 # Removing & Query Files using Pacman
 - Remove the installed package
 `pacman -R <target>`